rolczynski/Explainable-Sentiment-Analysis/article/article.md

-** Explainable Aspect-Based Sentiment Analysis **
+** Do You Trust in Aspect-Based Sentiment Analysis?
+Test and Explain Model Behaviors **
 #open-source #NLP #deep-learning #aspect-based-sentiment-classification

 The article aims to highlight the need for testing and explaining model behaviors.
-We published the open-source `aspect_based_sentiment_analysis` package where the key idea is to build the pipeline which supports explaining the model predictions.
+We published the open-source `aspect_based_sentiment_analysis` package where the key idea is to build the pipeline which supports explaining model predictions.
 We introduce the independent component called the professor that supervises and explains model predictions.
-Even if the professor helps to correct severe limitations of the state-of-the-art models that initial tests reveal, the professor's main role is to provide explanations of model decisions that enhance control over the model.
+The professor's main role is to provide explanations of model decisions that enhance control over the model.
-We benefit from explanations to understand an individual prediction (we've built an exemplary GUI to clearly present this advantage) but also to infer the general characteristics of the model reasoning.
+We benefit from explanations to understand an individual prediction (we've built an exemplary GUI to clearly present this advantage) but also to infer the general characteristics of model reasoning.
 We truly believe that testing and explaining model behaviors fuels further development, and making models useful in the real-world applications.